Third quantization with Hartree approximation for open-system bosonic transport: Examples

 Equivalently, one can reverse the inhomogeneous interaction profile of the BHM without swapping the reservoirs.
 Given an interaction profile of $[0,0,\cdots U/t,U/t,\cdots]$, the reverse configuration is $[U/t,U/t,\cdots,0,0,\cdots]$.
 We denote the reverse configuration by a superscript $R$.
 In our convention, the forward configuration has $U > 0$ in contact with the reservoir with the larger number density.
 Therefore, $J_{ij}^{R}$ is greater than $J_{ij}$ because it is easier for the bosons to enter the region with lower onsite interactions due to low scattering among the bosons.
+Fig.~\ref{fig:diode_finite} shows the finite-size scaling of the steady-state currents in the forward configuration.
+As $L$ increases, the steady-state current approaches the thermodynamic-limit ($L\rightarrow \infty$) results according to the 3rd Q with Hartree approximation.
+The steady-state currents of the reverse configuration show similar finite-size scaling.

 We define the degree of the diode effect by means of the rectification ratio, or rectification for short, as in Refs.~\cite{mendoza2024giant,capozzi2015single,kornilovitch2002current}.
 The rectification $R_{ij}$ is the current ratio of the forward and reversed configurations.
 Explicitly,

 Since $J_{ij}^{R} \geq J_{ij}$ following our convention, the rectification ranges from 0 to 1. $R_{ij}=0$ corresponds to perfect diode effect and $R_{ij}=1$ shows no diode effect.
 In the steady state, $R_{ij}$ is independent of the location, so we will present $R=R_{23}$ in the following.
 We remark that rectification due to a swap of the reservoirs is only present for interacting systems as confirmed by our numerical simulations, as shown in Fig.~\ref{fig:rectvinter_sites}.
 The rectification from the 3rd Q with Hartree approximation decreases with $U/t$ and increases slightly as $L$ increases.
 As a comparison, we also show the result from the QuTiP simulation with $L=4$ and $M=6$.
 The increasing deviations between the $L=4$ results from the 3rd Q with Hartree approximation and QuTiP simulation again suggest that while the former method captures the qualitative behavior, its values may serve as an upper bound for the exact solution with $M\rightarrow\infty$.